j-emmen/W-types-in-setoids/README.md

 freeWstd.v
 Proofs of the last section of the paper on discrete (or free) setoids.

-Wstd_basics.v
+setoid_basics.v
 Definitions and basic properties of setoids and setoid families.
-Mainly due to Erik Palmgren and Olov Wilander.
+Mostly due to Erik Palmgren and Olov Wilander.

 IdType.v
-Definition and basic properties of the identity type (in Paulin-Mohring's formulation).
+Definition and basic properties of the identity type.